 Most likely, your microphone on Discord is echoing because you have more than one microphone plugged into your computer.
 If you connect more than one microphone, the computer will pick up the sound from all of them and combine it into one signal, making it sound like you are echoing.
 To fix this, unplug any other microphones and ensure that only the one you are using is plugged in.

 What to do if Discord Echo Cancellation is not Working?

 If Discord’s echo cancellation feature isn’t working, you should check your settings to see if the feature is turned on.
-You may also need to change your mic’s volume or sensitivity settings to get the best results.
+If it’s not, you may have to turn it on.
+You may also need to change your mic’s volume or sensitivity settings for the best results.